BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 <div style="margin-top:24px;margin-bottom:24px!important;"><img src="https://raw.githubusercontent.com/hagenhaus/readyremit-images/master/readyremit-pseudocode-alpha-3.png" height=125 loading="lazy"></div>

-A *Recipient* entity acts (1) as a place for user profile information, and (2) as a folder for *Recipient Accounts*.
-Because you probably already have user profile information in your *Users* database, you don't need to pass meaningful information in the *data* argument.
+A *Recipient* entity serves two purposes.
+First, it is a place to store user profile information.
+For this use case, however, because you probably already have user profile information stored in a *Users* table, you don't need to pass meaningful information in the *data* argument above.
+Second, it acts as a folder for each user's *Recipient Account* entities as discussed under [Using a recipientId](#using-a-recipientid) below.

-You cannot, yet, use the *senderId* to create a *Sender Account* entity:
+You cannot, yet, use the *senderId* to create *Sender Account* entities:

 <div style="margin-top:24px;margin-bottom:24px!important;"><img src="https://raw.githubusercontent.com/hagenhaus/readyremit-images/master/readyremit-pseudocode-beta-3.png" height=125 loading="lazy"></div>